At a Glance

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the company.
 Mention your understanding of mortgage loan documentation and financial regulations, and how your background aligns with the job requirements.

-Highlight Relevant Skills: In your application, emphasise your ability to work effectively within a team and meet performance targets.
-If you have experience with court documentation and procedures, make sure to include that as well.
+Highlight Relevant Skills: In your application, emphasise your ability to manage caseloads, communicate effectively with clients, and adhere to processes.
+Mention any experience you have with court documentation and procedures.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial for a Litigation Officer.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors or typos.
+A polished application reflects your attention to detail, which is crucial in a litigation role.

 How to prepare for a job interview at Reed